J-Dattani/Voyageur-Bags/README.md

 - Submit a pull request for review.

 ## Acknowledgements
-I would like to express my gratitude to **9 Brainz** for providing the opportunity to work on this project during my internship.
+I would like to express my gratitude to **9Brainz** for providing the opportunity to work on this project during my internship.
 Special thanks to my mentors and colleagues for their guidance and support throughout the development process.

 ---